|

 Congratulations,

-like me, and prefer to have your lamp more portable, the rest of these
+If you are like me, and prefer to have your lamp more portable, the rest of

-ABS pipe for the post.
-This is the pipe used by plumbers for household
+ABS or PVC is the pipe used by plumbers for household drains and it’s

 Let’s start